LOS GEHT!

 Know that "yes" can also mean "I don't understand".
 Know that "yes" can also mean "I don't understand".
 Sometimes a driver or shopkeeper wants to please you or continue communication even though they don't understand you and so they say "yes".
 So don't take a "yes" for granted as a "yes"!

 Speak in short and precise sentences.
 Reduce your sentences to short statements and few words.
 For example, instead of "Do you know how I find my way to Ella?", simply: "Bus to Ella?".
-Take it with humour: You will have a much more pleasant journey if you see the humour in it, rather than reacting angrily and angrily.
-These people do their best with English as their second or third language, so treat them with respect.
+Take it with humour: These people do their best with English as their second or third language, so treat them with respect.

 Internet connection: If you need a stable internet connection, I recommend buying a SIM card in Sri Lanka.
 You get a huge amount of data for a ridiculously low price.